Your Little Secret (song): Music video

-The accompanying music video for "Your Little Secret" was directed by David Hogan, who had previously directed the video for "I'm the Only One".
+The accompanying music video for "Your Little Secret" was directed by David Hogan.
 The black and white video features Etheridge performing with her band against a white background.
 Etheridge, as well as the video's dancers, are seen through a keyhole, a recurring theme for the Your Little Secret album.
 In addition to the music video, the keyhole imagery was also utilized on the CD single cover art, the album cover, and the marketing campaign for the album.

 The video depicts a woman, as well as other men and women, scaling and climbing a human wall of attractive male and female models.
 Etheridge and Hogan had become personal and professional friends.
 Hogan conceived the concept of a wall after listening to "You Little Secret" on repeat.
 In a 2015 interview, Hogan explained, "We [he and Etheridge] had met at a party through mutual friends and did our first video.
 We've remained friends ever since.
-She just called me about that one and I sat and listened to the song ["Your Little Secret"] over and over, as usual.
+She just called me about that one and I sat and listened to the song ['Your Little Secret'] over and over, as usual.
 It just kind of popped into my head.
-"Little secrets, I've got a whole wall of little secrets."
+'Little secrets, I've got a whole wall of little secrets.'
 So that's kind of where it came from."
 Two women kiss on screen, while other men and women get intimately close with each other.

 According to Steve Reeds, the then Vice President of video and alternative radio, the music video's themes were positively received by MTV and VH1.
 The music video received a VH1 Fashion Awards nomination in 1996 for "Most Stylish Video."